li9com/learn-docker/lab01-docker-installation/README.md

 # Lab1 - Docker installation
-This document explains how to install Docker on a CentOS 7 machine.
+This document explains how to install Docker on a CentOS 7 VM.
 The lab environment comes with Docker pre-installed and in most cases you do not need to implement this scenario.
-However, if you use an external node, you may need to install Docker packages and start the docker service.
+However, if you use your own VM, you would need to install Docker packages and start the docker service.

 ## Installation
 - Install the "docker" package as follows: